Lyke Wake Walk

 The Lyke Wake Walk is a complete crossing of the North Yorkshire Moors from west to east.
 It runs from Osmotherly, in the west, to Ravenscar, on the eastern coast of Yorkshire.
 The Lyke Wake Walk challenge involves completing the 40 mile route in under 24 hours.
 It's a challenging walk done over any period of time as there are several steep ascents and some tricky sections across areas of peat bog.
 However, there is lots of beautiful moorland scenery and spectacular views from the high points which reach a peak of almost 1500ft at Bolton Head.

 The walk starts at the northern end of Cod Beck Reservoir where there is a car park.
-You then head east along the Cleveland Way, passing Carlton Moor and Cringle Moor before coming to the Wainstones.
+You then head east along the Cleveland Way, passing Carlton Moor and Cringle Moor where you can visit Lord Stones Country Park and the Wainstones.
 These fascinating sandstone rocky outcrops include a number of interesting Bronze Age carvings.

 The route continues across Urra Moor, Greenhow Moor, Farndale Moor and High Blakely Moor.
 Much of this section follows a dismantled railway.